Austrofusus glans

-Austrofusus glans is a species of medium-sized sea snail or whelk, a marine gastropod mollusc in the family Buccinidae, the true whelks.
+Austrofusus glans is a species of medium-sized sea snail or whelk, a marine gastropod mollusc in the family Prosiphonidae, formerly of the family Buccinidae.

 Description

 Austrofusus glans is a medium-sized species of buccinid whelk.
 The species occurs in shallow, subtidal depths down to at least 600 metres on sandy or soft-bottom sediments.

 Distribution

 The species is endemic to New Zealand.